 Reading

-Reading skills are taught explicitly within our English learning journeys and during our supplementary Book Talk/Reading sessions which happen two to three times a week in all year groups.
+Reading skills are taught explicitly within our English learning journeys and during our supplementary Reading sessions which happen at least three times a week in all year groups.
 All children read, and are read to, daily.

 Reading within English Learning Journeys: